Ex-CIA engineer convicted in massive theft of secret info

 “The government’s case is riddled with reasonable doubt,” he added.
 “There’s simply no motive here.”

-“This is someone who’s hiding the things that he’s done wrong,” Denton said.
+The prosecutor said Schulte knew the leak would render the CIA’s tools “essentially useless, having a devastating effect on our intelligence community by providing critical intelligence to those who wish to do us harm.”

+While behind bars awaiting trial, prosecutors said he continued his crimes by trying to leak additional classified materials as he carried on an “information war” against the government.

-Once the jury got the case, Furman complimented Schulte on his closing argument.
+Once the jury left the courtroom for deliberations, the judge complimented Schulte on his closing argument.

-“Mr. Schulte, that was impressively done,” the judge said with jurors out of the courtroom.
+“Mr. Schulte, that was impressively done,” Furman said.
 “Depending on what happens here, you may have a future as a defense lawyer.”

 A mistrial was declared at Schulte’s original 2020 trial after jurors deadlocked on the most serious counts, including illegal gathering and transmission of national defense information.
 Schulte told the judge last year that he wanted to serve as his own attorney for the retrial.